Process Servers for New York City:

 1- Jane Doe is a federal employee whose home address is unknown but whose work place is at 12 Center St., in Downtown.
 When the

-lobby of the building and that he has a child support summons and petition for her, she hangs up.
+process server calls her at her work place she answers and identifies herself but as soon as she is informed that the process server is at the lobby of the building and that he has a child support summons and petition for her, she hangs up.
 When the process server approaches the front desk security guard or her supervisor, the server is informed that they will not allow service on Jane Doe because she is a federal employee or because "our policies prohibit service of process at our employee's work place".

 2- John Doe works at a smoke cessation center as a therapist.
 He has repeatedly refused to open the door of his home in order to accept divorce petition from the process server.
 The process server makes an appointment "to kick his smoking habit"( A ruse intended to gain access to Defendant in order to serve him because otherwise defendant will not allow anybody to come to his Center unless he/she is a real patient).
 But John Doe suspects that he will be served on the Friday he has the appointment with the " chain-smoking" process-server-turned- patient so he chooses not to work that day and assigns a colleague to care for his patients.